nodeintegration/denv/README.md

 BAR="baz"
 FOO=bar
 ```

-## NOTES
+### I want to make sure i have all expected images for commands at the current upstream tag

-denv does not *currently* enforce freshness of docker images
+`denv-init`

-e.g if you have in your .denv.yml to run a command say `bash` as tag `latest` it will use the image that is cached on your docker host, it does not always do a pull on the intended image/tag
+This will scour your .denv.yml for all commands and what images/tags they want and do a docker pull on them